 Location.
-40° 30.65′ N, 74° 27.752′ W. Marker is in Piscataway, New Jersey, in Middlesex County.
-Marker is at the intersection of Landing Lane and Johnson Drive, on the left when traveling south on Landing Lane.
+40° 30.682′ N, 74° 27.892′ W. Marker is in Piscataway, New Jersey, in Middlesex County.
+Marker is on Johnson Drive 0.1 miles west of Landing Lane and Johnson Drive, on the right when traveling west.
+Located near Grove 6 in Johnson Park.
 Touch for map.
-Marker is in Johnson Park.
 Marker is in this post office area: Piscataway NJ 08854, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Historic Community of Raritan Landing (about 700 feet away, measured in a direct line); Landing Lane Bridge - 1895

 (approx. 0.2 miles away); First College Football Game (approx. ¼ mile away); Buccleuch (approx. half a mile away); Buccleuch Mansion (approx. half a mile away); New Brunswick Sailors (approx. 0.7 miles away); Cuban Howitzer (approx. 0.7 miles away); The Birthplace of College Football (approx. 0.8 miles away).
 Touch for a list and map of all markers in Piscataway.

 By Stephen Kokoska, July 13, 2016